 Our ultimate aim is to assist students to learn, practice, and embed appropriate, evidence-based, mental fitness knowledge.
 This will greatly enhance their ability to skilfully self-regulate their personal and professional life.

-Differing from most whole school wellbeing programs, this program is delivered externally and has uniquely personalised, highly accountable, focused, learning objectives that are delivered in a safe, open, supportive, and effective learning space.
+This program is undertaken outside of school, in small cohorts, and has uniquely personalised, highly accountable, learning objectives that are delivered in a safe, open, supportive, and effective learning space.

-The Program is expertly designed and delivered by a registered Secondary Education Teacher and a Get Mentally Fit Psychologist.
+The Program is expertly designed to best support students and delivered by a registered Secondary Education Teacher and a Get Mentally Fit Psychologist.

 We partner with students, and their parents or carers, to achieve four objectives.

 Developing more effective Self-Management knowledge and skills in the student.

 Developing skilful Social Management in the student.

 Students undertaking this Program will complete modules of learning that are specifically tailored to sustainably enhance their ongoing knowledge and skills relating to the four program objectives.